Project: Unforgettable

 My Image

-Traditional tools for learning foreign language vocabulary usually employ simple L1-to-L2 text translations (shoe = sko), and sometimes they’ll add an image to illustrate, but the way this material is commonly presented completely ignores how memory actual works.
+Traditional tools for learning foreign language vocabulary usually employ simple L1-to-L2 text translations (shoe = sko), and sometimes they’ll add an image to illustrate, but the way this material is commonly presented completely ignores how memory actually works.
 Fortunately, I’ve got an idea for how to change that…

 When language tools offer an illustration, the image usually shows the subject in complete isolation, like this shoe.